mehampson/csce-e114-grad-project/content/rust.md

         .body(format!("<li class='rust-rolls has-text-link-dark'>{message}</li>"))
         .map_err(Box::new)?;

-    /* This whole function doesn't actually return a response directly.
+    /* This function doesn't actually return a response directly.
 Fallible things return a Result,
-     * which is a lot like how we use Option for optional things.
+     * a lot like how we use Option for optional things.
 So we wrap the result in a Result::Ok().
      * If we encountered a problem earlier in our code path, we'd return Error(err) -- the ? we used when
      * unwrapping `count` earlier is actually a shortcut for that. */ Ok(response)